 Anti-anxiety drugs might be prescribed.
 Masking devices, like hearing aids that play white noise may be suggested.
 You might individually decide to play the radio in the background at home, in your automobile, or at work.

 Tinnitus retraining therapy (TRT) includes a combination of in-ear neutral sound generators and months-long personal counseling.
 Cognitive therapy aims to modify your reaction to persistent sound, much as you might tune out the sound of your computer fan or background restaurant noise.

 Reasonable preventative measures include avoidance of loud sounds and limiting alcohol consumption.
 Now, hear this.
-For A Bit More Healthy life, see an otolaryngologist with concerns regarding your hearing, yes you.
+See an otolaryngologist with concerns regarding your hearing, yes you.